nineninesix-ai/KaniTTS-Finetune-pipeline/README.md

 ## 📓 Google Colab Notebook

-**Coming soon!** We're preparing a simplified Jupyter notebook for Google Colab that will let you run experiments without a local GPU.
+**Coming soon** We're preparing a simplified Jupyter notebook for Google Colab that will let you run experiments without a local GPU.

 The notebook will be available in the `notebooks/` directory.